CSDI: Conditional Score-based Diffusion Models for Probabilistic Time Series Imputation

 For both dataset, we run each experiment five times.
 As the target choice strategy for training, we adopt the random strategy for the healthcare dataset and the mix of the random and historical strategy for the air quality dataset, based on the missing patterns of each dataset.

-\paragraph{Results of probabilistic imputation} \pname{} is compared with two baselines.
-1) GP-VAE~\citep{fortuin2020gp}: the method showed the state-of-the-art results for probabilistic imputation.
-2) V-RIN~\citep{mulyadi2021uncertainty}: a deterministic imputation method that uses the uncertainty quantified by VAE to improve imputation.
+\paragraph{Results of probabilistic imputation} \pname{} is compared with three baselines.
+1) Multitask GP~\citep{multitaskgp}: the method learns the covariance between timepoints and features simultaneously.
+2) GP-VAE~\citep{fortuin2020gp}: the method showed the state-of-the-art results for probabilistic imputation.
+3) V-RIN~\citep{mulyadi2021uncertainty}: a deterministic imputation method that uses the uncertainty quantified by VAE to improve imputation.
 For V-RIN, we regard the quantified uncertainty as probabilistic imputation.
-We use their original implementations for experiments.
 In addition, we compare \pname{} with imputation using the unconditional diffusion model in order to show the effectiveness of the conditional one (see \Appref{append:uncond} for training and imputation with the unconditional diffusion model).

 We first show quantitative results.
 We adopt the continuous ranked probability score (CRPS)~\citep{matheson1976CRPS} as the metric, which is freuquently used for evaluating probabilistic time series forecasting and measures the compatibility of an estimated probability distribution with an observation.
 We generate 100 samples to approximate the probability distribution over missing values and report the normalized average of CRPS for all missing values following previous studies~\citep{salinas2019high} (see \Appref{append:CRPS} for details of the computation).